“Let’s make the idiot do something dumb”: Timothy Simons on the evolution of Veep’s Jonah

 It wasn’t the first time either.

 In the run-up to the first season, Simons started doing interviews with just about any politician who would give him the time of day.
 He had been looking to learn all the things he’d zoned out in civics class, and develop a blueprint for how to play a smug, self-satisfied White House dweller convincingly.
-He’d take staffers out to bars and shepherd them toward that third-drink level of dirt-dishing enthusiasm.
-Once he began figuring out the character, he abandoned the practice, but he picked it up again when it was time to play Jonah as an actual politician.
+He’d take staffers out to bars and shepherd them toward that third-drink level of dirt-dishing effluence.
+Once he felt he’d cracked the character, he abandoned the practice, but he picked it up again when it was time to play Jonah as an actual politician.

-“I focused in on asking about what I personally knew would be important to Jonah,” Simons says.
-“When I would talk to congresspeople, I would ask about the petty status things he could get worked up over.
-I remember, when the writers were still breaking season 6, I went in with a long list of, like, ‘These are the things I found out.
+“I focused on asking about what I personally knew would be important to Jonah,” Simons says.
+“When I talked to congresspeople, I would ask about the petty status things he might get worked up over.
+I remember, when the writers were still breaking season six, I went in with a long list of, like, ‘These are the things I found out.
 I don’t know if they can go anywhere but they are the kinds of things Jonah is going to give a shit about.'”

 Mostly, the politicians told Simons that someone like Jonah would probably be terribly concerned being able to eat in the White House mess, having a good parking spot, and getting a congressional pin–things like that.
 These interviews produced at least one detail, though, that ultimately made it into the show.